kls2177/cloud-open-source-geospatial-data-cube-workflows/book/background/4_tutorial_data.md

 | ITS_LIVE | [ITS_LIVE project, NASA JPL](https://its-live.jpl.nasa.gov/) | Zarr | AWS S3|

 ITS_LIVE is a dataset of ice velocity observations derived from applying a feature tracking algorithm to pairs of satellite imagery.
 Ice velocity refers to the down-slope movement of glaciers and ice sheets {cite}`Gardner_Scambos_2022`.
-Because glaciers and ice sheets are dynamic elements of our climate system, they lose or gain mass in response to changes in climate conditions such as warmer temperatures or increased snowfall, measuring variability in the speed of ice flow can help scientists better understand trends in glacier dynamics and interactions between glaciers and climate.
+Because glaciers and ice sheets are dynamic elements of our climate system, they lose or gain mass in response to changes in climate conditions such as warmer temperatures or increased snowfall.
+Measuring variability in the speed of ice flow can help scientists better understand trends in glacier dynamics and interactions between glaciers and climate.

 ```{figure} imgs/lopez06-3341335.png
 ---